On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

-Let us begin this section by considering the well-known problem that deals with the electron in the bound state of a coulombian potential of a proton (Hydrogen atom).
-We have started from this issue because it poses an important analogy with the present model of the electron coupled to a gravitational field.
+Let us begin this section by considering the well-known problem that deals with the electron in the bound state of a coulombian potential of a proton (hydrogen atom), i.e., the problem of the fine structure constant $\alpha$ (Bohr model).
+We start from this issue because it poses an important analogy with the present model of the electron charge coupled to a weak gravitational field (e.g: of a proton) by means of the tiny coupling constant $\xi$ to be estimated.

-We know that the {\it fine structure constant} ($\alpha\cong 1/137$) plays an important role for obtaining the energy levels that bind the electron to the nucleus (proton) in the Hydrogen atom.
-Therefore, similar to this idea, we plan to extend it in order to see that the fine coupling constant $\xi$ plays an even more fundamental role than the fine structure $\alpha$, since the constant $\xi$ couples gravity with the electromagnetic field, breaking down Lorentz symmetry as will be seen later.